serrhiy/SelfAssessment/Skills/Programming.md

   - Polyfill 🙋 explained
   - Interpreter 🙋 explained
   - Linker 🖐️ used
-  - Dynamic linking 👂 heard
+  - Dynamic linking 🖐️ used
-  - Static linking 👂 heard
+  - Static linking 🖐️ used
   - Runtime 🙋 explained
   - Virtual machine 🖐️ used
   - Register-based VM